-Protecting the Rights of Motorcycle Victims Throughout Phoenix, Arizona and Surrounding Areas, Including Kingman, Bullhead City, and Mohave County
+Protecting the Rights of Persons Injured in Phoenix Motorcycle Accidents as Well as Surrounding Arizona Areas, Including Kingman, Bullhead City, and Mohave County

-How Our Phoenix Motorcycle Accident Attorneys Can Assist You
+How Our Phoenix Motorcycle Accident Lawyers Can Assist You

 According to the Arizona Crash Facts Summary report, in 2016 alone there were 144 motorcyclist fatalities and 2,593 motorcyclist injuries.
 Despite the fact that motorcycle accidents represented just a sliver of total accidents — 1.29% of the total — injuries and fatalities were significantly and disproportionately represented, accounting for more than 10% of motor vehicle accident fatalities in the state.